What is an Occupier's Duty of Care in a Premises Liability Case?

 Premises liability is a legal concept that typically comes into play in personal injury cases where an injury was caused by some type of hazardous or defective condition on somebody’s property.
 Premises at law can mean not only lands and structures but also water, ships, vessels, trailers, other portable structures designed or used for residents, and so on.
 In each of these cases, landowners and occupiers of a property have a certain duty of care to individuals on their property.

-These considerations can be complex, so when determining the duty of care in Toronto premises liability cases and the role it has in damage recovery, it is important to contact an accomplished premises liability lawyer.
+These considerations can be complex, so when determining the duty of care in Toronto premises liability cases and the role it has in damage recovery, it is important to contact a Toronto premises liability lawyer.

 Defining Duty of Care